-Today, we are going to share with you the best cheap USB microphones under $100 this 2019.
+Today, we are going to share with you the best cheap USB microphones under $100.

 A lot of DJs and recording artists, even studio managers know that even at a $100 price point, they can get great USB mics.
 Trusted by experts and professional artists these 10 products are just great in their own ways.